 - Life lessons – Plant seeds, Clear weeds, get dirty, water your plants.

-- God is the gardener – you grow, you learn, you reach out, and sometimes you get cut down – but only because it’s what’s best for you to become what the gardener wants you to become.
+- God is the gardener – you grow, you learn, you reach out, and sometimes you get cut down – but only because it’s what’s best for you to become what the garden wants you to become.

 That’s just a start.
 The list could go on and on and on.
 That’s why I couldn’t just answer it in one sentence.
 As it turns out, gardening is a master of teaching.
 No wonder the Lord himself used gardening and it’s concepts so frequently to teach His gospel.
 There truly are so many lessons to be learned in gardening.